 The most efficient and reliable public transport in Cairo is the Metro, which has the added advantage of being very cheap.
 The route connects Helwan in the south of the city to Heliopolis in the north with various branches to Shubra, Ataba and Abdin.
 There is also a subway line between Giza and Shubra.
-Trains run from 5.30am to midnight, and the first carriage of each is reserved for women only.
+Trains run from 5:30am to midnight, and the first carriage is reserved for women only.

 The streets of Cairo are well supplied with taxis, which may have fare meters but are unlikely to use them.
 Fares vary and should be negotiated up front and are usually shared.
 Taxis from hotels tend to cost double that of hailed taxis.